CyCoreSystems/audimance/README.md

 * Rich multi-track audio description to accompany live or recorded dance, theatre, or other performing arts
 * Spatialized sonic art or performance
 * Simple audio description to accompany performing arts
+* Silent concerts or other sound experiences leveraging personal mobile devices
 * Delivery of programs, notes, or other textual assets accompanying performing or exhibited arts
 * Audio description for visual arts, such as gallery or museum exhibitions